surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 Now let's talk about our objects.

-Our first chapter showed that creating a "classical" object, of a "classical" user class (that is : there is nothing special in there), the object creation was very light in term of memory, something like a ridiculous amount of 200 bytes...
+Our first chapter showed the creation of a "classical" object from a "classical" user class (that is : there is nothing special in there), the object creation was very light in term of memory, something like a ridiculous amount of 200 bytes on LP64 platform.

 This, is because of the class.
-The class itself has been compiled, and this latter eats memory; but that's for the good : this is to make every single object eat less memory
+The class itself has been compiled, and this latter eats memory; but that's for the good : this is to make every single object eat less memory.

 An object is in fact a ridiculously tiny set of tiny structures.

 ### Object methods management

->> Methods and functions are exactly the same into the engine : a zend_function structure (union).
-This is just vocabulary ("method", "function").
+> Reminder: Methods and functions are exactly the same into the engine : a *zend_function* structure (union).
+This is just vocabulary, and the fact that methods are the only place where `$this` can be used.

-Methods are represented by an union (zend_function).
+Methods are represented by an union (*zend_function*).
 Methods are compiled by the PHP compiler, and added to the *function_table* attribute of the *zend_class_entry*.
 So at runtime every method is present, this is just a matter of fetching back its pointer to execute it.

 	typedef union _zend_function {
 		zend_uchar type;